In the Beginning There was Dust

 One group of original campers set-up a desk and began giving “tour information” to the local hot springs and Frog Pond (it was legal then to take a soak during the event).
 Frog Pond was actually created to serve the Reno high-class restaurant demand for that epicurean delight: frog legs.
 The “tour desk” became BRTA, the Black Rock Travel Agency.

 One year, planes couldn’t land at BRC so BRTA became a shuttle service, driving pilots in from tiedowns miles away.
 When the hot springs tours became unfeasible due to excessive demand (and later an outright ban by the BLM), BRTA morphed into the “agents of misinformation” leading people astray.
 One year Glassman provided children’s wading pools as an alternative to the hot springs.
 This encouragement for Burners to use their own critical and lateral thinking skills continues to this day.

-Burning Man first recognized the following in 2004: Airport Manager, Facilities, Volunteer Coordinator, Air Safety, and Unicom, according to the Ember Report.
-Additional “official managers” occurred in 2007, growing to 30 defined “official” positions in 2015 that were recognized by Burning Man.
+Burning Man first recognized the following official roles in 2004: Airport Manager, Facilities, Volunteer Coordinator, Air Safety, and Unicom.
+Additional staff were added in 2007, growing to 30 defined “official” positions in 2015 that were recognized by Burning Man.

 A contest chose Ross Smith’s design for the Starport.
 Fabar, Flash Gordon, Painted Lady, Rebar, and many others worked hard to raise funds and help build the Starport.